FairlyTales/React_18/README.md

 # React 18

-Getting to know concurrent React features
+Getting to know the React concurrent features